Synss/python-mbedtls/README.rst

 True

-X.509 Certificate writing and parsing
+X.509 certificate writing and parsing
 -------------------------------------

 The *mbedtls.x509* module can be used to parse X.509 certificates